 Men are welcome to join our classes!
 Please note that our classes include a lot of floorwork and sensual dance as standard, so if you are more interested in the ‘sport’ side of things or wanting to do human flags, you may prefer to take some private lessons.
 Private lessons can be tailored to your needs and level of physical ability.

 Absolutely.
 We have a lot of clients who are non-binary as well as some clients who are transgender.
-We try very hard to make our community welcoming to all and our studio culture one of inclusivity, because let’s face it, the world needs more spaces like this.
+We try very hard to make our community welcoming to all and our studio culture one of inclusivity, because we really think that should be the norm in this day and age.

 Gender is a social construct.

-We are authorized Lupit Pole resellers, you can buy your very own dance pole directly from us.
-Please check the online store or ask in studio!
+We are authorized Lupit Pole resellers, you can buy your very own dance pole directly from them.
 We recommend the 45mm stainless steel pro pole; this is perfect for home use as it is easy to assemble, doesn’t require drilling or screws into the floor/ceiling, has both static and spinny functions, and has a lovely hypoallergenic finish in the comfortable 45mm diameter.
-Contact us to avail of your discount on this pole today!
+You can use our discount code: IRISHPOLE123

 You may train just once a week with us, but we advise training at least twice or three times a week for optimal results and progression!
 We offer a full schedule of classes that will supplement your pole dance training, such as Flexibility, Conditioning for Pole Dance, Exotic Dance, Spinny Pole and Pole Play (open training).
 We do also offer unique memberships where you can take unlimited classes with us (these are limited and only available upon application).
 Contact us or have a chat with your instructor to discuss your needs and we will be happy to help you!